Quote from Alpha’s Promise

 While the romance aspect between Ivar and Promise is started and concluded within the pages of Alpha’s Promise, the main story arcs regarding the inter-species conflict and the ongoing quest by Ivar and his band of warrior brothers to rescue their brother-in-arms, Quade from another dimension is a continuation from previous books and is left to run into subsequent books.

 I have only previously read a short story by Ms Zanetti’s – a novella in On The Hunt – but I found her writing style here very easy to read.
 As I haven’t read any of her Dark Protectors Series before, I was pleasantly surprised at how quickly I became engaged into the world of vampires, demons, Fae and the various hybrid variations.

 I was impressed with our heroine, Promise, from the very first chapter.
 I connect to a story more when the lead female character is intelligent, resilient, self-reliant and has plenty of gumption and I wasn’t disappointed here.
 Promise was great, what an inspiring woman!
 But it’s not just the heroine who has to win me over in a paranormal romance; the hero has to as well.
 Ivar, our hero, was my kind of alpha – damaged and dangerous but in my eyes totally deserving of Promise.

 I enjoyed that the plot in Alpha’s Promise is not just focused on our main romantic couple but it’s got a few threads weaving through it; it kept me guessing.
 What would happen next?
 The conflict, action and various threats in this tale felt non-stop which kept me on the edge of my seat.

-So, has my review of ALPHA’S PROMISE (DARK PROTECTORS #10) encouraged you to find out more?
+Has my review of ALPHA’S PROMISE (DARK PROTECTORS #10) encouraged you to find out more?
 I do hope so.
-Just click on any of the links below to check out the book yourself or to find out more about the author.
+Click on any of the links to check out the book yourself or to find out more about the author.